stancl/tenancy-docs/source/docs/v3/synced-resources-between-tenants.blade.md

 section: content
 ---

-# Synced resources between tenants {synced-resources-between-tenants}
+# Synced resources between tenants {#synced-resources-between-tenants}

 If you'd like to share certain resources, usually users, between tenant databases, you can use our resource syncing feature.
 This will let you **sync specific columns between specific tenant databases and the central database.**